 It’s not all work.
-Our universities will help you make the most of all the opportunities and experiences on offer outside the library and lecture theatre.
+Our universities and colleges will help you make the most of all the opportunities and experiences on offer outside the library and lecture theatre.

 The students’ union